Brian Fitzpatrick (American politician): Donald Trump

 During the 2016 election cycle, Fitzpatrick said he would support the presidential candidate Republican primary voters in the 8th District chose.
 After Donald Trump was made the nominee, Fitzpatrick reneged and said he would not vote for either major party candidate.
 He instead wrote-in Mike Pence in 2016, but did vote for Trump in 2020.

-In July 2019, Fitzpatrick was one of four Republican House members who voted to condemn inflammatory remarks that Trump had made about the Squad, a group of Democratic U.S. Representatives, all of whom were women of color.
+In 2024, Fitzpatrick wrote-in Nikki Haley.
+In July 2019, Fitzpatrick was one of four Republican House members who voted to condemn remarks that Trump had made about the Squad, a group of Democratic U.S. Representatives, all of whom were women of color.
 Trump had tweeted about the group, calling on them to "go back and help fix the totally broken and crime infested places from which they came".

 After newsite LevittownNow.com obtained audio of Trump endorsing Fitzpatrick's 2020 re-election, Fitzpatrick's office removed the publication from its press release list, and Fitzpatrick himself also neglected to participate in a pre-primary interview with LevittownNow in 2022.
 Fitzpatrick voted against both of Trump's impeachments in 2019 and 2021.
 Before the second impeachment vote, he introduced a censure resolution against Trump that condemned the rhetoric that led to the January 6 Capitol attack.
 On May 19, 2021, Fitzpatrick was one of 35 Republicans to join all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.
 He was reportedly the only House Republican to attend a 2023 ceremony marking the second anniversary of the Capitol attack.
 Fitzpatrick called the attack a "terrible day that we can never let happen again".